-- I. Requires Attention Teacher relies on ongoing assistance and support to complete daily responsibilities.
+- Requires Attention Teacher relies on ongoing assistance and support to complete daily responsibilities.
 Teacher has difficulty internalizing effective teaching practices. - II.
 Developing Teacher is moving toward self-direction and independence.
 The teacher understands effective teaching practices and is beginning to directly apply knowledge and skill to planning, instruction and/or assessment. - III.
 Proficient Teacher is able to teach independently, internalizes feedback and easily applies what she/he is learning about teaching.
-The teacher is beginning to move beyond the classroom in developing teaching skill, forming collegial relationships and may be seen as an instructional leader among peers. - IV.
+The teacher is beginning to move beyond the classroom in developing teaching skill, forming collegial relationships and may be seen as an instructional leader among peers.
+The teacher plans and delivers lessons that involve the students in constructing their own learning and engages them in thinking and 21st century skills. - IV.
 Exemplary Teacher consistently and effectively excels in areas of teaching, professional growth, reflection, action research and pedagogical skills.
 The teacher at this level continually engages families and the broader community in the learning process.
 The teacher is often seen as an instructional leader among peers.
+The teacher engages students in an active role in the design and implementation of classroom system, rituals, and routines.